Public-Grievance-Redressal-System/analytics-service/ReadMe.md

 ## Usage

-Here's how you can use this API for [a more nuanced analysis of grievances data by employing various metrics and parameters.]:
+Here's how you can use this API for a more nuanced analysis of grievances data by employing various metrics and parameters.:

 ## Endpoints